Ashley Moss thrives on telling meaningful stories with passion and purpose.

-Before joining KTVT, Ashley was a reporter and fill-in anchor for KFOR, Oklahoma City’s NBC affiliate, where she was known for her dynamic presentation, engaging and accurate delivery.
+Ashley was also a reporter and fill-in anchor in Oklahoma City, where she was recognized with several awards for her work, as well as her dynamic presentation, engaging and accurate delivery.

 Ashley covered several major stories for the station, including: the aftermath of the Seminole tornado in 2022 and the April 2023 tornado outbreak in central Oklahoma; the murder of Athena Brownfield; and the plight of the three remaining survivors of the Tulsa Race Massacre to push for reparations.